Bira/octopus-carnival/_posts/2023-08-25-neverwinter-blacklake.md

     - neverwinter
 ---

-The Blacklake district, so named because it contains an actual lake, was also where most nobles of Neverwinter used to live.
+The Blacklake district, named after the lake located here, was where most nobles of Neverwinter used to live.
 Pretty much all of them died in the fires of the cataclysm, but their very sturdy and well-built residences remained standing.
 They sheltered many of the city's survivors during the following decades, even though the lake became a fetid, ash-choked pool.

 Today, Blacklake is a rough-and-tumble place still largely outside of Neverember's control.
 His forces have begun moving in and attempting to extend